 Like Printique, Nations offers both wall prints and photo blocks.
 Unfortunately, these printers don’t leave much wiggle room in terms of size and dimension.
 All acrylic blocks measure in at 1″ and are available in 5×7″ or 8×8″ formats.
 The 1/4″ wall decor goes a little larger, with 16×24″, 20×30″, and 24×36″ options on hand

-Finished with a black textured backing, photo blocks are able to stand upright without any support.
-Wall prints, on the other hand, come with a French cleat preinstalled at no additional cost.
+Finished with a black textured backing, photo blocks can stand upright without any support.
+Wall prints, on the other hand, come with a French cleat pre-installed at no additional cost.
 That means that you can get your prints on the wall within a few minutes of receiving your order.